iisannn/Socketio-Chord-Recognizer/README.md

 go to http://127.0.0.1:5000/ in ur web browser

 # problem
-  the checkpoint in the neural network takes in a 2 channels wave file while web recording only allows one channel recording.
+  the checkpoint in the neural network takes in a 2 channels wav file while web recording only allows one channel recording.

 # References